When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Snoring is often caused by congestion or obstructive sleep apnea.
 For sleepers with sinus issues, a wedge pillow helps drain the sinuses while relieving pressure.
 Obstructive sleep apnea occurs when the throat muscles relax and the tongue and tissues block the airway.
 Keeping the head and neck elevated can help keep the airway open.
 A wedge pillow with a higher incline is usually recommended.

-Side sleeping is recommended for pregnant women, and a wedge pillow can be used to prevent pregnant women from rolling onto their backs as they sleep.
-Additionally, pregnant women may experience acid reflux, which can be alleviated with a wedge pillow.
+Side sleeping is recommended for pregnancy, and a wedge pillow can be used to prevent pregnant people from rolling onto their backs as they sleep.
+Additionally, pregnancy can lead to acid reflux, which may be alleviated with a wedge pillow.
 Those who experience lower back pain, pressure, and restless legs syndrome can use a wedge pillow underneath the legs.

 Side Sleepers